 GeneCards Summary for SCN9A Gene

-SCN9A (Sodium Channel, Voltage Gated, Type IX Alpha Subunit) is a Protein Coding gene.
-Diseases associated with SCN9A include erythromelalgia and paroxysmal extreme pain disorder.
+SCN9A (Sodium Voltage-Gated Channel Alpha Subunit 9) is a Protein Coding gene.
+Diseases associated with SCN9A include paroxysmal extreme pain disorder and erythermalgia, primary.
 Among its related pathways are Neuropathic Pain-Signaling in Dorsal Horn Neurons and Activation of cAMP-Dependent PKA.
 GO annotations related to this gene include ion channel activity and sodium ion binding.
-An important paralog of this gene is CACNA1D.
+An important paralog of this gene is CACNA1G.

 UniProtKB/Swiss-Prot Summary for SCN9A Gene